iflytek/argo-volcano-executor-plugin/README.md

 ## Usage

-Now that the plugin is registered in Argo, you can run workflow steps as Wasm modules by simply calling the `wasm` plugin:
+Now that the plugin is registered in Argo, you can run workflow steps as Volcano modules by simply calling the `volcano` plugin:

 ```yaml
 apiVersion: argoproj.io/v1alpha1